Stije/SevereMalariaAnalysis/README.md

 # Severe Malaria

-This runs the data analysis reported in ``The effect of anaemia on mortality in severe falciparum malaria''.
+This runs the data analysis reported in ``Causal inference methods for severe malaria studies''.

-`Legacy_Analysis.md` is the main data-analysis notebook.
+`Exploratory_Analysis_and _Sensitivity.md` runs some basic data exploration and a sensitivity analysis to the main analysis

+`FactorsCausingDeath` runs the main analysis looking at the contribution of the main factors in severe malaria to survival

 `SelectionBiasSimulation.md` runs the simulation model showing the effect of selection bias in severe malaria studies.